Why Automate Deduplication?

 /**

-* Dedupe runner: read rows, compute signals, call Flookup API for scored matches.
+* Dedupe runner: read rows, compute signals, call external matching endpoint for scored matches.

 * Adjust column indices to match your sheet.
 This writes results to columns F..H.